webclinic017/awesome-moltbot-skills/README.md

 These skills follow the Agent Skill convention develop by Anthropic, an open standard for AI coding assistants.

-> **Want to add a skill?** This list only includes skills that are **already published** in the [official OpenClaw skills repo](https://github.com/openclaw/skills/tree/main/skills).
+> **Want to add a skill?** This list only includes skills that are **already published** in the "github.com/openclaw/skills".
 We do not accept links to personal repos, gists, or any other external source.
 If your skill isn't in the OpenClaw skills repo yet, publish it there first.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Installation